OAODEV/web-dev-dictionary/definitions.md

 A set of key value pairs.

 #### environment
-Compute, network and persistence resources that host and provide access to services.
+Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, specific files and/or environment variables.

 #### image
 The result of a build process.
 Software that is configurable, testable and runnable.